 2) Change point of view

 If observer t' moves at velocity v in relation to observer t, one may change the point of view and say that observer t moves at velocity -v in relation to observer t'.
 The two velocities are equal in magnitude and opposite in direction.
 If we change the point of view of the motion, the locations of events A and B will be exchanged as well.
-What was t and d for event B is now t and d for event A and vice versa.
+What was d and t for event B is now d and t for event A and vice versa.

 3) Time dilation and the slowing of clocks.

 Now turn the situation around.
-Toggle the input mode so that the t and d fields are blue.
-Input v = 0.6 c, t = 4 and d = 0.
+Toggle the input mode so that the d and t fields are active.
+Input v = 0.6 c, d = 0 and t = -4 (negative 4).
 The clock is now on the worldline of the observer that is at rest.
+Since the distance is the same, 0, for the observer we are following in the respective situations, it must here have taken the moving observer some time to reach this point in the reference frame of the observer at rest.
+So the time is input as negative this time.
 The nonmoving clock shows that 4 seconds has passed.
-But according to the moving observer, 5 seconds have passed.
-She will correctly conclude that the nonmoving clock is slow.
+But according to the moving observer, 5 seconds has passed.
+The moving observer will correctly conclude that the nonmoving clock is slow.

 Conclusion: Both observers will conclude that the other clock is slow (by a factor of 4/5 = 0.8).

 Excercise 3a: Repeat this experiment with v = 0.8 c.
-What are the t and d values for the nonmoving observer be when the moving observer's clock shows t' = 1.5?
+What are the d and t values for the nonmoving observer be when the moving observer's clock shows t' = 1.5?
 What is the rate of time dilation each observer will calculate for the other clock?

 Excercise 3b: Repeat the experiment with v = 0.5 c.
-What are the t and d values for the nonmoving observer when the moving clock shows t' = 3?
+What are the d and t values for the nonmoving observer when the moving clock shows t' = 3?
 What is the rate of time dilation?

 Excercise 3c: After observing the slowing of clocks for 3 different velocities, 0.5 c, 0.6 c and 0.8 c, what will you conclude regarding the relationship between the relative velocity and the time dilation?

-Let v = 0 and input t = 0, d = 4.
+Let v = 0 and input d = 4, t = 0.
 The two events A and B are simultaneous in both reference frames.
 Now change the velocity to v = 0.4 c.
 Notice that t' changes to -1.7457.
 This means that in the reference frame of the moving observer event B is measured to happen almost 2 seconds before event A, they are not simultaneous.
 But in the nonmoving reference frame they are still happening at the same time!

 Change the relative velocity to v = -0.4.
 Now event B is measured to happen almost 2 seconds after event A according to the moving observer.
 To conclude: Events that are simultaneous to one observer are generally not simultaneous to another observer moving relative to the first one.

 Another example.
-Input v = 0.6 c, t = 2.25 and d = 3.75.
+Input v = 0.6 c, d = 3.75 and t = 2.25.
 Notice that t' = 0.
 Event B is now simultaneous to event A in the reference frame of the moving observer, but not in the nonmoving reference frame.
 Here event B happens 2.25 seconds after event A. Notice that event B is placed on the axis d'.
 All points on this axis are simultaneous to the origin in the moving reference frame.
 Likewise: All points on any line that is parallell to d' are equidistant in time from the origin in this reference frame.